-The peace the Holy Spirit produces in the believer’s heart is that which is beyond all human’s understanding.
-It is the calmness, serenity, or tranquility of heart that is not based on circumstances or happenings.
+The peace the Holy Spirit produces in the believer’s heart is beyond all human understanding.
+The calmness, serenity, or tranquility of the heart is not based on circumstances or happenings.

 The Lord Jesus said, “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid.”
 (John 14:27 NKJV).

-The peace of God that the Holy Spirit produces in the believer’s regenerated heart is not an absence of trouble; rather, it is an absence of fear, worry, or anxiety in the believer’s heart even while in the midst of trouble or turmoil.
+The peace of God that the Holy Spirit produces in the believer’s regenerated heart is not an absence of trouble; instead, it is an absence of fear, worry, or anxiety in the believer’s heart even while amid trouble or turmoil.

-Many believers today are not constantly experiencing and manifesting the peace of God in their born-again spirits because they are carnally minded – setting, fixing or focusing their minds on themselves, on their challenges or circumstances, or on the happenings around them.
+Many believers today are not constantly experiencing and manifesting the peace of God in their born-again spirits because they are carnally minded – setting, fixing, or focusing their minds on themselves, on their challenges or circumstances, or the happenings around them.

-3 You will keep him in perfect peace, Whose mind is stayed on You, Because he trusts in You.
-(NKJV).
+3 You will keep him in perfect peace, whose mind is stayed on You, because he trusts in You.

 14 But above all these things put on love, which is the bond of perfection.